 IMPORTANT!
 Expression Doesn’t Mean They Always Get What They Want

 Kids also must realize even if they express their frustration using an I-Statement it doesn’t mean they will automatically get their way.
-Let’s say my son told me “Mommy I’m sad because I wanted to listen to the rest of Mary Poppins.”
+Let’s say my child told me “Mommy I’m sad because I wanted to listen to the rest of Mary Poppins.”

-I would validate his feelings, but challenge him to adapt.
-Again, life won’t always go his way and this is a big life lesson he needs to learn!
 “I know you are upset honey, I’m sorry we couldn’t finish the song.
 We needed to get your sister into school on time.”

 I may even add an enforceable boundary (see more about how to do this here).
 “If you keep crying when we have to turn the music off, mommy isn’t going to let you listen to it anymore.”